 · Work with local blue light services, including ongoing work to shape the role of the 21st century firefighter, support fire and rescue authorities around the fire reform agenda, continue to support police and crime panels in their scrutiny of Police and Crime Commissioners, and support the LGA’s response to the Grenfell Tower fire.

 · Lead a calls for reform and modernisations of the licensing system and support councils to create sustainable public protection services that help stimulate local growth.

 · Assist councils in the development of crematoria, coroners and medical examiner services.

 For information on the latest activities of the Board, you can view the Chair’s regular reports to Councillors' Forum.

-The Board membership detailed below has been appointed effective from 1 September 2018 through to the end of the LGA meeting cycle at the end of July 2019.
+The membership detailed below has been appointed effective from 1 September 2019 through to the end of the 2019/20 meeting cycle on 31 July 2020.

 Support officer: Benn Cain.
 0207 072 7420 | Email: firstname.lastname@example.org | 07554 334 900